jivancic/switch_sm/README.md

-Compared to a simple state machine written in [Boost.MSM](http://www.boost.org/doc/libs/release/libs/msm/doc/HTML/index.html), Switch SM ~25% slower (tested on MSVC2013).
+Compared to a simple state machine written in [Boost.MSM](http://www.boost.org/doc/libs/release/libs/msm/doc/HTML/index.html), Switch SM slower, but comparable (tested on MSVC2013).
 This is not bad considering that Boost.MSM is the fastest solution when it comes to SM runtime execution.

 ## Todo

 * Add more tests.
 * Add additional features.
-    * State entry/exit events.
     * Event queue (deferral).

 #### Other